 We recommend adjusting the TAC setting procedure for both North Sea Autumn Spawners (NSAS) and WBSS herring together in such a way that absolutely minimizes catches of the WBSS stock.
-We note that the Agreed Record of Fisheries Consultations between the United Kingdom, Norway and the European Union46 establishes a working group with a mandate to examine the management of herring in the North Sea and Skagerrak/Kattegat.
-Furthermore, the EU-Norway agreement (2021)47 "noted that it was agreed that this working group should start their work in 2021, and make recommendations for management models for the management of herring in both the North Sea and Skagerrak/Kattegat, where NSAS herring mix with WBSS herring stocks.
+We note that the Agreed Record of Fisheries Consultations between the United Kingdom, Norway and the European Union51 establishes a working group with a mandate to examine the management of herring in the North Sea and Skagerrak/Kattegat.
+Furthermore, the EU-Norway agreement (2021)52 "noted that it was agreed that this working group should start their work in 2021, and make recommendations for management models for the management of herring in both the North Sea and Skagerrak/Kattegat, where NSAS herring mix with WBSS herring stocks.
 The working group should assess the current practice of setting separate TACs to cover by-catches in other fisheries."
 We fully support joint international efforts involving the EU, the UK and Norway to establish a trilateral working group on the NSAS and Skagerrak/Kattegat herring management with consideration of unavoidable catches of WBSS herring.

-The SSB of the WBSS herring stock is estimated to be below Blim and has been below Blim since 2007.
-Recruitment has been low since the mid-2000s and at an historic low for the last five years.
-There are no catch scenarios that will rebuild the stock above Blim by 202448.
+The SSB of the WBSS herring stock is estimated to be below B{lim} and has been below B{lim} since 2007.
+Recruitment has been low since the mid-2000s and at a historic low for the last five years.
+There are no catch scenarios that will rebuild the stock above B{lim} by 2024^{53} .

-According to Article 5 of the Baltic Sea MAP, further remedial measures including the suspension of fishing activity shall be taken to ensure rapid return of the stock concerned to levels above the level capable of producing MSY, when scientific advice indicates that the spawning stock biomass is below B{lim} , which is the case for WBSS.
+According to Article 5 of the Baltic Sea MAP, further remedial measures including the suspension of fishing activity shall be taken to ensure a rapid return of the stock concerned to levels above the level capable of producing MSY, when scientific advice indicates that the spawning stock biomass is below B{lim} , which is the case for WBSS.

-We note in "issues relevant for the advice" ICES state: "This stock is caught across three different management units, and recovery will be impaired if catches of this stock are not minimized in all units.
+We note in "issues relevant for the advice" ICES states: "This stock is caught across three different management units, and recovery will be impaired if catches of this stock are not minimized in all units.
 It is estimated that around 27% of the 2021 total catches from the stock are taken in Division 4.a.
 For the other two areas, catch shares in 2021 are estimated to be around 64% for subdivisions 20-21 and 8% for subdivisions 22-24.
 The stock projections are particularly uncertain this year.
 Possible changes may occur in 2021-2022 to both fishing grounds and subsequent exploitation patterns in the North Sea herring fisheries as a consequence of the Brexit agreements.
-Given the mixing of the WBSS and North Sea autumn-spawning (NSAS) herring throughout part of the North Sea, and the large differences in the size and quotas of the two stocks, changes in the distribution of the fisheries may result in increased catches of WBSS, for which zero catch advice is issued."49.
-We therefore recommend in accordance
+Given the mixing of the WBSS and North Sea autumn-spawning (NSAS) herring throughout part of the North Sea, and the large differences in the size and quotas of the two stocks, changes in the distribution of the fisheries may result in increased catches of WBSS, for which zero catch advice is issued."54.
+We therefore recommend in accordance with ICES advice that additional area and/or time restrictions on the herring fishery are considered in the North Sea and in SDs 20-21.